Ninth Annual WID Institute

 - Have the opportunity to participate in the WID Undergraduate Mentor Program, which attaches experienced undergraduate writing tutors to writing-intensive courses for majors

-Up to 15 faculty participants will be selected by application to participate in the institute.
-To apply, download and complete the application form and then send the form to Kristen Cameron, WID Program Coordinator, at 302 Bailey/Howe Library or firstname.lastname@example.org.
+Up to 10 faculty participants will be selected by application to participate in the institute.
+To apply, complete the Application form via Lime Survey by April 14th.